 Consider this: the Human Resources department of every business has employee personal data as well as data on clients and other companies.
 These records cannot be disclosed.
 To do so is an infringement of their rights and freedoms.
 If the records were hacked it could result in serious losses — both in financial terms and in terms of stature and reputation.

 Businesses must review the data they hold, how it is used, and how it is stored.
 Moreover, they need to decide on how long it is retained and how it is deleted, destroyed, or removed.

 As much of the employee and client data is communicated through email, a reassessment of internal and external communication needs to occur as the GDPR is implemented.

 Having a secure email archive plan is paramount.
 Basically a sound plan involves tools that copy email as it comes in or goes out and indexes it for quick, efficient retrieval.
-It is encrypted and the stored safely and securely.
-Access to and modifications of any email are also recorded.
+It is encrypted and then stored safely and securely.
+Access to, and modifications of, any email are also recorded.

 Thus, employee and client data is protected from internal and external threats and data breaches

 While GDPR data backup is deemed necessary, several groups argue that this backup infringes on their right to be “forgotten”.
 So a few questions regarding data backup remain:

 How can the personal data of EU citizens be protected when it remains somewhere in the archives as backup data?

 - How can data be minimized to retain only data that is required?